7 Best Free Visme Alternatives in 2026 (No Watermark)

 Our top recommendations:

-- Best free all-around: Canva for Education
+- Best free all-around: Canva

-- Best for science diagrams: ConceptViz
+- Best for AI diagrams: ConceptViz

 - Best for infographics: Piktochart